ngisearchsvp64/documentation/audio_transcript/NGI_Seach_project_overview_transcript.md

 Milestone 3 will continue these efforts.

-## Vantosh
+## VanTosh

-Vantosh had the task of researching available C libraries to be used with custom SVP64 routines.
+VanTosh had the task of researching available C libraries to be used with custom SVP64 routines.

 While several C libraries were explored, the idea of the project was and is